Number

 The simplest implementation at the requesting router is to use the average, minimum, and/or maximum bandwidths of current tunnels in the pool to calculate the values to put in the request.
 More complex algorithms are possible and are up to the implementer.

 There are no current I2CP or SAM options defined for the client to tell the router what bandwidth is required, and no new options are proposed here.
+Options may be defined at a later date if necessary.

 Implementations may use available bandwidth or any other data, algorithm, local policy, or local configuration to calculate the bandwidth value returned in the build response.
 Not specified by this proposal.